nvaccess/addonFiles/readme.txt

-This repo controls the file area of https://addons.nvda-project.org/files
+This repo controls the file area of https://addons.nvda-project.org under files section.

 if the addon is small and you dont have a place to host it, then add it to this git repo and push it.